America East Conference: Associate members

-Former members
+Former full members

 Former associate members

-Five schools have had single-sport membership in the past.
+Eight schools have had single-sport membership in the past.
 Three of these, Fairfield, Monmouth, and Providence, moved their America East sports into their all-sports conferences.
 Another such school, NJIT, left when it joined a conference that sponsored its America East sport, but returned as a full member in July 2020 (by which time the AmEast had dropped that sport).
 Pacific dropped its America East sport following the 2018–19 academic year due to budget cuts.
+Merrimack College dropped its America East sport following the 2023–24 academic year when the school joined the MAAC.
+Both Stanford and Cal moved their America East sports into the ACC following the 2023–24 academic year when both of the schools joined the conference.